AnthonySkoury/SensorGraphX/app/src/main/assets/README.md

 * Start connects to the device to display and graph data
 * Stop will halt the program and disconnect from the device
 * Reset will connect to the device to restart its runtime
+* Go to the graph settings to enable/disable ZUPT and Altitude setting in device (Green check mark means on)
+* Scroll down to see three more graphs (Accelerometer, Altimeter, Gyroscope) and their data as well as ZUPT status

 ## Functionalities